ongzx/Playing-with-Ethereum/README.md

 # Playing around with Ethereum

+> Smart contract is just marketing-speak for code that you can run on a blockchain.

 # General
 - there are many different ethereum network
 - node is just any machine running ethereum client